 6. Kansas State: You can't ever look at the numbers with this group, especially after two seasons of throwing the ball fewer times than just about anyone in the Big 12.
 Collin Klein and John Hubert were great players, but don't take the lack of tosses as an indictment of Tyler Lockett and Tramaine Thompson's skills.
 They could be 1,000-yard receivers in different systems.
 Junior Curry Sexton will be called on a bit more this season.

 7. West Virginia: I feel a little foolish with this group this far down the list, but I'd feel equally foolish giving the Mountaineers a higher spot with so many unproven players.
-I voted Kevin White as the Big 12's Newcomer of the Year and he's my pick to lead WVU in receiver, but Ivan McCartney is back on the team.
+I voted Kevin White as the Big 12's Newcomer of the Year and he's my pick to lead WVU in receiving, but Ivan McCartney is back on the team.
 Connor Arlia and K.J.
 Myers are two more big talents, and true freshman Daikiel Shorts and sophomore Jordan Thompson give WVU even more depth.
 Don't be surprised if WVU is arguably the best receiving corps in the league by season's end, but they've got a lot to prove.

 8. TCU: Losing Josh Boyce and Skye Dawson hurts, but TCU has a ton of potential at this spot, too, even if it's unproven.
 Brandon Carter figures to have his first 1,000-yard season with Casey Pachall back at QB.
 LaDarius Brown and Cam White have tons of potential.
 Florida transfer Ja'Juan Story has turned heads since coming to TCU and finally takes the field later this month.
 Gary Patterson has raved about tight end Stephen Bryant, too.
 This group could be in the top 3-4 by season's end.